Year 1 2026 - 2027

 Welcome to Year 1

 Our aim is to ensure that the children experience a smooth transition from the Foundation Stage to Key Stage One.
 The Year 1 curriculum builds upon and extends the experiences that children have had in Reception.
-Learning through play will continue to be an important part of the school day, and the children will gradually be eased into more formal learning as the year goes on so that they remain motivated, enthused and eager learners.
+Learning through play will continue to be an important part of the school day, continuous provision will remain central to our learning.
+The children will gradually be eased into more formal learning as the year goes on so that they remain motivated, enthused and eager learners.

 Reading books must be in school on a Monday and they will be changed on a Wednesday.